Monday, March 29, 2010

 About the author

 Mark Stetz, P.E.
 CMVP, FIGP, is the Principal of Stetz Consulting LLC and an energy engineer specializing in building performance verification and energy audits.
 He will be teaching Building Performance Verification at Greenbuild in 2009 and Measurement & Verification at the ASHRAE Winter Meeting in 2010.
-Mark is also on the Advisory Board of the Institue of Green Professionals.
+Mark is also on the Advisory Board of the Institute of Green Professionals.

 1. LEED Scores Early Successes but Faces Big Challenges